 A: Yes, Family Shabbat morning services are continuing to run in the Youth Chapel on the 3rd floor beginning at 10:30, throughout all of Phase 1 construction.

 A: Yes.
 The Philip Smith Hall is available as a multi-use facility (including family Simchas), although its foyer, directly beneath the new Atrium, will not be.
 There is a new temporary entrance to the School Wing and the Philip Smith Hall, from the Ava Rd. parking lot, into the boardroom foyer and from there, to the rest of the School Wing via our new elevator or the remaining stairs.

-A: We were on site during the 2016 High Holy Days, utilizing the Sanctuary, the Philip Smith Hall, the current Youth Chapel and the Enkin Boardroom as well as other spaces in the School Wing.
-We are working on plans now to stay on site during the 2017 High Holy Days.
+A: We were on site during the 2017 High Holy Days, utilizing the Sanctuary, the Philip Smith Hall, the current Youth Chapel and the Enkin Boardroom as well as other spaces in the School Wing.

 A: Yes.
 The current Boardroom will be used as a multi-purpose space during Phase 1 construction.